≡ Menu

 Life Span: 10 to 12 years

-Origin of the Bassador.
+Origin of the Ambassador

-That because the Bassador isn’t “officially” recognized by the American Kennel Club (AKC), it’s history and origin hasn’t been fully determined.
-That said however, it’s pretty safe to assume that the “breed” was probably first developed with in the United States since the breed is certainly more common here in the USA than anywhere else in the world.
+Believe it or not, the “Bassador” has now been “around” for more than twenty years, which is probably why certain dog clubs like the Dog Registry of America are beginning to “officially” recognize the breed.
+The problem is that because the Bassador isn’t “officially” recognized by the American Kennel Club (AKC), its history and origin haven’t been entirely determined.
+However, it’s pretty safe to assume that the “breed” was probably first developed within the United States since the breed is undoubtedly more common here in the USA than elsewhere.

 Either way…